things-to-do

 Until recently, Peñón del Cuervo had zero beach bars.
 Now it has El Cuervo, a wooden-structured, pop-up chiringuito.

-What’s on the menu?
-Burgers, salads, sandwiches, and a few seafood options like octopus, clams, and scallops.
-No espetos yet, but they’re working on it.
+The menu includes burgers, salads, sandwiches, and a few seafood options like octopus, clams, and scallops.
+No espetos yet, but they're working on it.

-Final Thoughts on Playa Penon del Cuervo
+Final Thoughts on Playa Peñón del Cuervo

 We love it.